An open suitcase on a sandy beach, containing the Statue of Liberty, the U.S. Capitol, and an American flag, symbolizing travel to the United States.

 5. How long can Canadians stay in the US without a visa?

 Canadians can visit the US for up to six months without a visa, but longer stays require appropriate visas.
+Consulting an immigration lawyer can help you handle the process.

 6. How do I apply for a US work visa as a Canadian?

-You must apply through your employer, gather required documents, and attend an interview at the US Embassy or Consulate.
+You must apply through your employer, gather the required documents, and attend an interview at the US Embassy or Consulate.

 7. What taxes will I have to pay if I move from Canada to the US?